jhpyle/docassemble/_docs/functions.md

 {% endhighlight %}

-Unless otherwise instructed, you can assume that all of the functions discussed in this section are available in interviews when you include this [`modules`] block.
+Unless otherwise instructed, you can assume that all of the functions discussed in this section are available to you when you include this [`modules`] block.

-# <a name="functions"></a>Functions for working with variable values
+# <a name="functions"></a>Functions for Working with Variable Values

 ## <a name="defined"></a>defined()

-As explained in [how **docassemble** runs your code], if your code or templates refer to a variable that is not yet defined, **docassemble** will stop what it is doing to ask a question or run code in an attempt to obtain a definition for that variable.
+As explained in [how a Steward runs your code], if your code or templates refer to a variable that is not yet defined, your Steward will stop what it is doing to ask a question or run code in an attempt to obtain a definition for that variable.

-Sometimes, this is not what you want **docassemble** to do.
+Sometimes, this is not what you want your Steward to do.
 For example, you might just want to check to see if a variable has been defined yet.